Ali-0111/Math-Magicians/README.md

 <!------------------------ PROJECT DESCRIPTION----------->

 # 📖 [Math-Magician] <a name="about-project"></a>
-> Objectives of this project are to learn how to:
+> Objectives of this project are:
-- Follow Git flow.
-- Open pull requests in GitHub.
-- Write descriptive, easy to understand commit messages.
-- Write short, detailed, easy to understand descriptions of pull requests.
-- Write a descriptive and easy to understand README in business English for every project submitted.
-- Demonstrate an ability to submit a project for code review.

-**[LeaderBoard]** is a project that has been built in this repo.

-## 🛠 Built With <a name="built-with"></a>
+- Providing (SPA) to work offline
+- Solve basic Mathematical calculations
+- Provide some quotes

 ### Tech Stack <a name="tech-stack"></a>